entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 ** Eye stalk: little detached from the orbital wall (0); detached from the orbital wall (1).
 >  - Goujet (1984) It will be noted, however, that the distal facet of this eye stalk is very little detached from the orbital wall.
 In this respect, *Kujdanowiaspis* would therefore resemble *Romundina* (see Ørvig 1975, Pl.
 2, fig. 2-3) rather than *Dicksonosteus*.

+** Rectus muscles: in separate groups (0); in a combined group (1).
+>  - Goujet (1984): These observations show that, overall, the orbit of *Dicksonosteus* and that of *Kujdanowiaspis* have an undeniable elasmobranch character.
+It differs, however, from that of living representatives of this group, among other things by the very anterior position of the eye stalk and by the presence of well-developed myodomes.
+Moreover, it is noted that the rectus muscles form two very separate groups: an anterior group, innervated by the common oculomotor nerve (III), attaches around the eye stalk; the external rectus, innervated by the external oculomotor nerve (VI), is, on the contrary, well detached and very posterior.
+This arrangement is likely a primitive trait.

 ## References
 Archibald JD.
 1994.
 Metataxon concepts and assessing possible ancestry using phylogenetic systematics.
 Systematic Biology 43: 27–40.